Elkhorn school teacher placed on leave for Klan mask meme

 "Notably, the stated views were expressed on the individual's personal social media account and do not represent those of the Elkhorn Public Schools," Perchal said in the statement.

-According to WOWT news station, which was in touch with the teacher, the teacher said someone could not be both Klansman and oppose masks without being hypocritical.
+According to the WOWT TV station, which was in touch with the teacher, the teacher said someone could not be both a Klansman and oppose masks without being hypocritical.

 “My personal views on politics, masking, those are outside of the classroom," the teacher told the station.
 "I love my job.
 My opinions are not part of my job.
 I do my job, I teach math, I teach literature, I teach critical thinking skills.
 We don’t talk about politics.”